Skip to main content Skip to footer

 For most full-time undergraduate students in the UK, the tuition fee is a yearly cost set by the government.
 If you're studying part-time, the price is worked out based on the number of modules or credits you take, making it a flexible option for those balancing study with work or family life.

 If you're an international student, tuition fees are set by the university and vary depending on the course and subject area.
 These fees reflect the full cost of providing your education and include access to academic resources, facilities, and support services.
-You can find more information on our International fees and finance page.
+You can find more information on our International Fees and Finance page.

 Student finance in the UK